GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 end
 ```

-Our controller is just a plain Julia module where we define a `Book` type and set up an array of book objects.
-We then defined a function, `billgatesbooks`, which returns an HTML string, with a heading an an unordered list of all the books.
+Our controller is just a plain Julia module where we define a `Book` type/struct and set up an array of book objects.
+We then defined a function, `billgatesbooks`, which returns an HTML string, with a `H1` heading and an unordered list of all the books.
 We used an array comprehension to iterate over each book and render it in a `<li>` element.
-The elements of the array are then concatenated using the `...` operator.
+The elements of the array are then concatenated using the splat `...` operator.
 The plan is to map this function to a route and expose it on the internet.

 #### Checkpoint

-Before exposing it on the web, we can test it in the REPL:
+Before exposing it on the web, we can test the function in the REPL:

 ```julia
 julia> using BooksController